Kira Zeeman Rugen

-Kira Zeeman Rugen is the director of Choral Activities and Musical Director for Musical Theater at Arizona Christian University.
-At that school, she has music directed “Joseph and the Amazing Technicolored Dream Coat,” “Oklahoma” and “Music Man.”
-She has taken her students on tours to Southern California for the Firestorm Summit in Torrey Pines Resort at the Ritz Carlton at Dana Point.
-In December 2018, Kira prepared the ACU Firestorm Chorale to perform with Andrea Bocelli at Talking Stick Resort Arena.
+Kira worked as the Director of Choral Activities and Musical Director for Musical Theater at Arizona Christian University.
+At that school, she music directed “Joseph and the Amazing Technicolored Dream Coat,” “Oklahoma” and “Music Man.”
+She took her students on tours to Southern California for the Firestorm Summit in Torrey Pines Resort at the Ritz Carlton at Dana Point.
+In December 2018, Kira prepared the ACU Firestorm Chorale to perform with Andrea Bocelli at Talking Stick Resort Arena and with Irish band, The Chieftains.
 Previously, she worked as a faculty member at Grand Canyon University in Phoenix where she taught Music History, Conducting, and Fundamentals of Music and Culture for Diverse Learners.
 As Faculty Associate at Arizona State University, Kira conducted Choral Union, the 100+ community member choir, and Schola Cantorum, the SATB choir predominantly for music majors.
 Her success at ASU included recordings that were used by Walton Music for their 2011 CD Sampler and Caldwell and Ivory for their promotional videos.

 As a member of Anúna (Ireland’s National Choir) under the direction of Michael McGlynn, Kira toured throughout Japan, Ireland and China culminating in a performance at China’s National Center for the Performing Arts.
 She sang for several seasons with Arizona Opera and Utah Opera in such shows as “Lucia Di Lammermoor,” “Romeo et Juliette,” “La Traviata,” “La Boheme” and “Il Pagliacci.”
 Kira has had the honor to train as a conductor or singer under Anton Armstrong, Joshua Habermann, Christopher Gabbitas, Peter Rutenburg, Brian Schmidt, Jenny Wong, James Bass, Weston Noble, Henry Leck, Allen Pote, Mark Hayes, Keith Hampton, Ken Medema, Vicki Hancock Wright, and Helen Kemp.
 She has received several vocal awards including first place in Arizona and Utah NATS competitions and has toured as a soloist in the glorious performance halls of Santo Stafano al Ponte Vecchio, Florenze; SS.
 Ambrogio e Carlo al Corso, Rome; Basilica Dei Frari, Venice.